Last updated:

 If you can follow a fantasy magic system, you can follow this universe on page one.

-The technology serves the story rather than the other way around, and if you can understand a fantasy magic system, you can understand the way this universe works without any difficulty.
+The Starfall Accord requires no prior experience with science fiction.
+Voss builds the world with the same accessible style the best fantasy romance authors use, and the technology serves the story rather than the other way around: if you can follow a fantasy magic system, you can follow this universe without any difficulty.

-The story you are looking for is out there, past the atmosphere, aboard a ship crewed by people written to feel like family by the final chapter, and between two characters whose love story is built to hit hard.
+The story you are looking for is out there, past the atmosphere, aboard a ship crewed by people written to feel like family by the final chapter.
+It lives between two characters whose love story is built to hit hard.

 Start the slow burn tonight.